Oxyria digyna: Distribution and habitat

 Mountain sorrel is common in the tundra of the Arctic.
 Further south, it has a circumboreal distribution, growing in high mountainous areas in the Northern Hemisphere such as the Alps, the Sierra Nevada, and the Cascade Range.
 It typically grows in alpine meadows, scree, snow-bed sites and beside streams.

 On the coast of Norway, the pollen of this plant has been found in peat bogs that are 12,600 years old, indicating that it must have been one of the first plants to colonise the area after the retreating ice age glaciers.

 Deer and elk favor the plant.

 Uses

 The leaves of mountain sorrel have a sour or fresh acidic taste (due to oxalic acid) and are rich in vitamin C, containing about 36 mg/100 g.
 They can be eaten raw or cooked.
 They were used by the Inuit to prevent and cure scurvy.
+Mountain sorrel has also been an important plant in Saami diet.
 The plant is important for both insects and larger animals that feed on it in arctic and alpine regions where it occurs.